mathFPGAseek/Physionet2020/readme.txt

 solution, but Matlab gives you the option of extracting N sparse values.
 So, finally we get a 5x50 array that gives us 5 of the leads with our 50 features.

+%--------------------------------------------------------------------
+% Notes for FPCA Feature Extraction
+%--------------------------------------------------------------------
+Requirements:
+1. Matlab 2020a
+2. DSP System toolbox
+3. Statistics and Machine Learning Toolbox
+4. Wavelet Toolbox
+5. Install FDA lib from Ramsey and install path( Availiable through an FTP site /misc/fda/downloads/FDAfuns/Matlab/)

+Instructions:
+0. Create three folders
+	a. ../../Training_WFDB            -> This is from Physionet Website
+	b. ../../output_class_ica_data1   -> This is empty
+	b. ../../output_class_fpca_data1  -> This is empty

+1. Run file: Test_CardiacfeatureExtraction_Class.m
+2. Observe variable: extracted_features
+3. Observe variable: extracted_features(FPCA)

+Notes:
+This Class performs for FPCA
+ A FPCA analysis

+Theory of Opeartion.
+The order of the polynomial,number of basis , smoothing penalties are set for functional data analysis.
+The class will represent the data after eigenvalue analysis as a fucntion that has been dimernsionally reduced.